Amalia of Oldenburg: Succession crisis and political activity

 Initially, Queen Amalia's Lutheran religion was not given much attention, but the aversion to it grew when she did not give birth to a child which could be raised Orthodox.
 One of the biggest crises of Otto's reign, as well as Amalia's unpopularity, was the succession crisis.
 The cause of the childlessness of Otto and Amalia has been the cause of debate.
 During this time period, infertility was commonly considered the fault of the woman, and Amalia's frequent dancing and riding were blamed for it.
 She was exposed to various fertility treatments until her 35th birthday.
-Otto's brothers were given the right to the throne after him, but it was rumoured that queen Amalia wished to have her own brother Elimar of Oldenburg appointed heir instead.
+Otto's brothers were given the right to the throne after him, but it was rumoured that queen Amalia wished to have her own half-brother Elimar of Oldenburg appointed heir instead.

 The queen was eventually given more influence.
 Amalia was given the right to govern as regent in the case of the absence or incapability of the monarch or the heir to the throne.
-She acted as Regent of Greece in 1850-1851 when Otto was in Germany for health reasons, and a second time in 1861-1862, when Otto visited his family in Bavaria to discuss the succession crisis.
+She acted as Regent of Greece in 1850-1851 when Otto was in Germany for health reasons, and a second time in 1861–1862, when Otto visited his family in Bavaria to discuss the succession crisis.

 Her political influence was controversial.
 Her favorites were considered to have influence over her, notably her principal lady-in-waiting Baroness Wilhelmine von Plüskow was widely rumored to influence state affairs, particularly in matters relating to Austria, through both the queen and the king, which exposed her to controversy.